songnianqian/A_Rard_to_AGI/README.md

 - Networks are **structurally alive**, capable of reconnecting and reorganizing (akin to neural plasticity).
 - Knowledge is **passed forward** as older automata give way to improved descendants, avoiding stagnation.

+- Progressive Training and Elemental Interagency
+The development of intelligence within this system follows a progressive path similar to human learning.
+Early training begins with elemental automata—simple agents that master fundamental interactions and coordination principles.
+These automata learn limited behaviors within controlled environments, building the foundations of perception, reasoning, and communication.
+More complex automata emerge through aggregation and merging, inheriting the learned structures of simpler agents while expanding their capacity for abstraction and control.
+Just as humans learn one concept or skill at a time before integrating them into higher reasoning, the system’s intelligence evolves hierarchically — from elemental interagency toward composite cognition.

 ## Future Directions and Challenges
 - **Goal‑Directed Learning** — Can evolution alone discover reasoning/abstraction, or do we need explicit modules?
 Ensuring cooperation and convergence to **beneficial goals** is key.
 - **Compute Scale** — Open‑ended evolution may require large populations; **AI‑guided mutation** and human oversight can make search far more efficient than random exploration.